Heonics/Proximity-Meter/README.md

 Proximity Meter

-First LED glows at 20cm and more LED glows as the distancs reduces
+First LED glows at 20cm and more LED glows as the distance reduces

 6 LEDs are connected at digital pin 2-7 and a Ultrasonic Distance Sensor HC-SR04 at pin 11(Trig) and 12(Echo).